surajmitsel/surajmitsel/Cpp/read/Constructor.md

     // copy assignment
     className& operator=(const className &); // const l-value reference
 ```
-- A move constructor allows the resorces owned by an `r-value` object to bemoved into an `l-value` without creating its copy.
+- A move constructor allows the resources owned by an `r-value` object to be moved into an `l-value` without creating its copy.
-- An `r-value` is an expression which dose not have any moemory address and `l-value` is an expression with a moemory address
+- An `r-value` is an expression which dose not have any memory address and `l-value` is an expression with a memory address
-- A move constructor can be called explicitly with the `move()` fuction for already create object
+- A move constructor can be called explicitly with the `move()` function for already create object

 ```cpp
     class memoryPage{